Dr. Richard Abels,

 the military nobility and moderating their violence.
 The "New

-Chivalry" (a term coined ca. 1128 by St. Bernard of Clairvaux, the
+Chivalry" (a term coined ca. 1128 by St. Bernard of Clairvaux,

-avenges Christ.
+opponent, he avenges Christ.
 Win/win.
 The personification of the “New Chivalry”

 for St. Bernard was the new Military

-Orders of “monk-knights,” in particular the Order of the
+Orders of “monk-knights,” in particular the Order of the Knights of the

 Knightly piety, however, differed significantly from clerical piety, even St. Bernard’s ideal of the “New Chivalry” and Ramon Lull’s more secularized version of it.
 Certainly, knights felt the tension between the pull of chivalry, with its emphasis upon prowess exhibited through warfare and in tournament, and the clerical condemnations of both violence perpetrated upon other Christians, whether in war or in tournaments.
 One of the explanations for the popularity of Crusading among the medieval nobility was that it was penitential warfare that promised remission of sins not by renouncing violence but by directing it against the enemies of God and the Church.
 The unease that nobles in the late eleventh and twelfth centuries felt about engaging in noble pursuits such as war, tournaments, feasting, and sexual liaisons that the clergy taught them would condemn them to hell if left unatoned lay behind the establishment of and patronage given to monasteries by these lords.
 The expectation was that the monks would respond to the generosity of their benefactors by naming them in their prayers and interceding with the monastery’s saint on their behalf.
 Some nobles even sought to enter monasteries in their old age or assume the monastic habit upon their deathbed in order to be granted the privilege of being buried among the monks in the monastic cemetery.
 Richard Kaueper has shown (Holy Warrior: The Religious Ideology of Chivalry, 2009), however, that this unease is only one part of the story.
 In the twelfth and thirteenth centuries the lay nobility developed their own conception of “knightly piety” that valorized all military service to lords, earthly as well as divine, as penitential.
 In this ideology, the knight “imitated Christ” by exposing himself to hardships, injury, and possible death in the performance of his knightly duties.
 Twelfth- and thirteenth-century nobles, moreover, often regarded their own order, ‘those who fight for us,’ as socially superior to the clergy.
 Clergy and monks were looked down upon because they lacked masculine chivalric qualities.
 The necessity of the sacraments for salvation was, of course, acknowledged, but some nobles treated their household chaplains like the ‘auto mechanics’ of the soul, as servants providing them with spiritual tune-ups.